Qiskit Advanced Free 18/61 in series 55 minutes By

 """

-Uses t counting qubits and n_trotter Trotter steps per controlled-U.
+Uses t counting qubits and n_trotter Trotter steps per application of U.

 """